10 Cruise Tips and Hacks for a Great Time on the High Seas

 4. Understand all of your costs

 Many people think cruises are all-inclusive.
-They’re not – and they’re getting less inclusive all of the time.
+They’re not – and they’re getting less inclusive all the time.

 Before you leave, ask or understand whether your ship charges for: